-- Counseling Errors in measurements can dramatically change the interpretation of the child's growth causing inaccurate information to be provided during counseling. - Reporting ITCA is part of the Centers for Disease Control and Prevention (CDC) Pediatric and Pregnancy Nutrition Surveillance Systems.
-All of the information that is entered into the STARS system is sent to the CDC and then back to ITCA to use for program planning and evaluation.
+- Counseling Errors in measurements can dramatically change the interpretation of the child's growth causing inaccurate information to be provided during counseling. - Reporting ITCA participates in the USDA Participant Characteristics (PC) data collection.
+Information that is entered into the STARS system is sent to the USDA.
+ITCA uses this information for program planning and evaluation.
 In addition, the data is used nationally for healthy statistics, nutrition services planning and to demonstrate the effectiveness of the WIC services we provide.